-Spring is officially here.
+Spring is officially here so it’s time for a spring checklist.
 Although there’s still some snow in northern Ontario, the piles are starting to gradually shrink and we know that spring is on the way.
 In Southern Ontario, the snow is gone, snowdrops and aconite are in full bloom and signs of spring are everywhere

 Now before you get too excited and start working on this spring checklist, please DON’T compact your soil by getting out there too early.